swapnilcraut/LendingCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is part of Executive PG Programme in Machine Learning program by Upgrad.

 ## Contact